folio-org/okapi/examples/curl-examples.md

 works".
 If you POST something to it, it will reply with "Hello" followed by what ever you posted.

-Normally OKAPI will be starting and stopping these modules for you, but let's take a quick look at this one, mostly to see how to use curl.
+Normally Okapi will be starting and stopping these modules for you, but let's take a quick look at this one, mostly to see how to use curl.

 Open a console window, navigate to the okapi project root and issue the command